Health Sciences Center, Room 292

 Fax: (307) 766-2953

-The vision of the University of Wyoming School of Pharmacy is to be sought after for the unique opportunities afforded by our high-quality pharmacy program.
-The UW School of Pharmacy community is committed to supporting and promoting individual and collective excellence in teaching, research, service, and pharmacy practice.
+The University of Wyoming School of Pharmacy community is committed to supporting and promoting individual and collective excellence in teaching, research, service and pharmacy practice.
 We value responsibility, compassion, respect, and integrity in all endeavors.

 Graduates of the University of Wyoming School of Pharmacy are eligible to take pharmacy state board examinations in all 50 states and the District of Columbia.